Elizabeth: She's wonderful, Edward. Where ever did you find her?

 This film contains examples of:

-- Anywhere But Their Lips: Vivian's one rule is that she never kisses on the mouth because it makes it too personal.
-She does kiss Edward on the mouth when she starts to fall in love with him.
+- Anywhere but Their Lips: Vivian's one rule is that she never kisses on the mouth because it makes it too personal.
+Somewhat Truth in Television : prostitutes often don't kiss on the mouth, but more because of the spread of infection (colds, flu, hepatitis, etc.) than the reason given in the film.

 - Cool Car: The Lotus Esprit.